wszlosek/Sirius/README.md

 <br />

-The TomTom Maps API was used to generate the map on the website.
-The weather information comes from the OpenWeatherMap API.
+The **TomTom Maps API** was used to generate the map on the website.
+The weather information comes from the **OpenWeatherMap API**.
 Both of these APIs require a key that can be obtained from their websites (after signing up):
 >https://developer.tomtom.com <br />
 >https://openweathermap.org/api